yeepio/yeep/docs/methods/user.uploadPicture.md

 ## Description

-Sets the profile picture of the designated user.
+Uploads the profile picture of the designated user.

 ***